dlibby-/EditContext/explainer.md

 ```

-## Implementation details
+## Implementation notes

-In a browser where the document thread is decoupled from the input thread, there is some synchronization that needs to take place so that the web developer can provide a consistent and reliable editing experience.
+In a browser where the document thread is separate from the input thread, there is some synchronization that needs to take place so that the web developer can provide a consistent and reliable editing experience to the user.
+Because the threads are decoupled, there must be another copy of the shared buffer to avoid synchronous communication between the two threads.
+The copies of the shared buffer are then managed by a component that lives on the input thread, and a component that lives in the web platform component.
+The copies are synchronized by treating the buffer of the document thread as the source of truth - updates from the input thread are converted into asynchronous notifications with ACKs, where the update is not committed until it has been confirmed as received by the document thread.

+!

 The OS sees the key press and and delivers a message to the browser's input thread.
 The browser's input thread will route this to the appropriate document thread.
 If an EditContext has focus, the ```keydown``` event will be fired on that EditContext.
 As part of handling the key down on the input thread, the IME (if in use) will also be fed the key.
 It may choose to interpret that key differently depending on the input language --- the IME will then inform the text services framework to update the shared buffer.
 The text service will then tell the browser about this update, which eventually gets routed to the EditContext via the ```textupdate``` event.
 The user then lifts their finger from the key - the OS again delivers a message to the browser's input thread, and following the previous flow, the ```keyup``` event will be dispatched on the EditContext.

 Due to the asynchronous nature of these updates, it is possible for the ```textupdate```